michelenatale/Mathematic/Coprimes/TestCoprimes/Readme.md

       cpr.NextRangeCoprime(i32s);

-Special DataTypes such as Int128 or BigInteger are also possible
+<p>Special DataTypes such as Int128 or BigInteger are also possible</p>

-Here for example for Int128
+>Here for example for Int128

       var i128 = cpr.NextRangeCoprime<Int128>();